Totodore/socketioxide-fuzzing-corpus/README.md

 # Corpus data for the fuzzing tests for the socketioxide common parser and msgpack parser.

-Each corpus come from this [corpus database](https://github.com/nlohmann/json_test_data) and is then improved over time.
+Each corpus comes from [this corpus database](https://github.com/nlohmann/json_test_data) and is subsequently improved over time.